Herb Alpert and Tijuana Brass

 Key tracks

-A Taste of Honey — This Grammy-winning recording from 1965 became their signature tune and a pop standard.
+A Taste of Honey — This Grammy-winning recording from 1965 became a signature tune, showcasing the group's sophisticated arrangement and Alpert's melodic trumpet style.

-This Guy's in Love with You — Herb Alpert's 1968 vocal departure, which topped the Billboard Hot 100.
+This Guy's in Love with You — A major 1968 departure, this Burt Bacharach song featured Alpert on vocals and became his only number-one single on the Billboard Hot 100.